wmutschl/Quantitative-Macroeconomics/README.md

 ### To Do

 * [x] review the solutions of [last week's exercises](https://github.com/wmutschl/Quantitative-Macroeconomics/releases/latest/download/week_3.pdf) and write down all your questions
-* [x] read Lütkepohl (2004).
-Make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand.
+* [x] read Lütkepohl (2004); make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand
 * [x] TRY (!!!) to do exercise sheet 4; particularly, create your own ARpOLS.m and ARpML.m functions
 * [x] participate in the Q&A sessions with all your questions and concerns
 * [x] for immediate help: [schedule a meeting](https://schedule.mutschler.eu)